 Bellhops

-Many folks arrive in Las Vegas on an early flight, and therefore arrive at their hotel before check-in time.
-Fortunately, hotels generally will keep your bags for you, so you can go off into Vegas and start exploring right away.
+If you fly to Las Vegas on an early flight, you’ll probably get to your hotel before check-in time.
+Hotels generally will keep your bags for you, so you can go off into Vegas and start exploring right away.

 Once you go to pick up your bags, it’s not a bad idea to tip a couple dollars as a thank you for them keeping an eye on your stuff.